Freddie Mac No Credit Score Mortgage Guidelines

 - Must prove at least 12 payments have been made by providing bank statements showing the payments

-At least one borrower on mortgage application must establish a housing payment history “tradeline”, such as paying rent.
+At least one borrower on a mortgage application must establish a housing payment history “tradeline”, such as paying rent.

 Importance Of Timely Payments In Past 12 Months On Debts